microsoft/AzureTRE/docs/tre-developers/api.md

 To fix, run `make build-and-push-api` from your branch and restart the instance.

-### API returns errors
+### Investigating /api/health response

-If this happens, you can have a look at `/api/health` response.
-It will have a JSON response to this, which should help to narrow down the problem:
+The endpoint `/api/health` tracks health of not only API, but other components of the system too, and can help to narrow down any problems with your deployment:

 ```json
 {